epic-kitchens/epic-kitchens-100-annotations/README.md

 ## Additional Information

+### Frame indexing

+All frame indices are 0 indexed.

 ### File Downloads

 Due to the size of the dataset we provide a script for downloading parts of the dataset which can be found [here](https://github.com/epic-kitchens/download-scripts-100).